appscode/blog/content/post/configure-kafka-ui-with-kubedb-managed-kafka/index.md

 ```

 ## Install Kafka UI
-In this section, we will install UI for Apache Kafka.
+In this section, we will install `Provectus UI for Apache Kafka`.
 UI can be deployed by simple helm command.
 First you need to make a `values.yml` file. `values.yml` will configure the necessary Kafka and Kafka Connect Cluster configuration like bootstrap-server, user credentials etc.

 We need `admin` user password to configure `kafka` and `connect` user password to configure `kafka-connect` cluster.
 You will find the passwords from the secrets by following the below commands.